MuesliSwapTeam/did-dex-layer/README.md

 #### *Orderbook Smartcontracts with DID layer*
 The directory `src/orderbook` contains the source code for on-chain/off-chain interactions of the orderbook with the relevant authentication NFT
- - `on-chain`: the on-chain smart contracts that are the core of the DEX including the DID layer
+ - `on-chain`: the on-chain smart contracts that are the core of the DEX including the DID layer, advanced order types (stop-loss, minimum fill, TWAP), and multi-DID provider support
- - `off-chain`: code to build examples to interact with the DEX smart contracts
+ - `off-chain`: code to build examples to interact with the DEX smart contracts, including order modification and DID-based trading restrictions

 ### Instructions for using